SEMMA: A Semantic Aware Knowledge Graph Foundation Model: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Akshit Sinha for helpful feedback and help with the figures.
 AA was funded by the CHIPS Joint Undertaking (JU) under grant agreement No. 101140087 (SMARTY), and by the German Federal Ministry of Education and Research (BMBF) under the sub-project with the funding number 16MEE0444.
 AV was supported by the ``UNREAL: Unified Reasoning Layer for Trustworthy ML'' project (EP/Y023838/1) selected by the ERC and funded by UKRI EPSRC.
-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting AA.
-AA also thanks the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support.
+MN acknowledges BMBF support through the ATLAS project (031L0304A).
+AA thanks the International Max Planck Research School for Intelligent Systems (IMPRS-IS) and the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support.
 The authors gratefully acknowledge compute time on HoreKa HPC (NHR@KIT), funded by the BMBF and Baden-Württemberg’s MWK through the NHR program, with additional support from the DFG; and on the Artificial Intelligence Software Academy (AISA) cluster funded by the Ministry of Science, Research and Arts of Baden-Württemberg.